Take the Sadness Out of Saturday Night

 Take the Sadness Out of Saturday Night is the third studio album by American indie pop act Bleachers, released on July 30, 2021, by RCA Records.
+Jack Antonoff began working on the album in 2019 and finished it during the COVID-19 pandemic.
+It received generally positive reviews from critics, and peaked at number 27 on the US Billboard 200.

 Background

 Jack Antonoff began recording the album in late 2019, while the band embarked on a three day "mini-tour" called the "I Love Making This Album but I'm Also Losing My Mind in Here & Need to Come Out and Play" Tour.
 On January 6, 2020, Antonoff announced on Twitter that a new Bleachers album would come within the year, though that did not come to pass.

 Promotion

 Throughout 2020, Bleachers' official Twitter account started teasing the phrase "Take the Sadness Out of Saturday Night" and starting on November 14, 2020 a phone tree was set up for fans to call to hear clips from the song.
 On November 16, 2020, Bleachers released the lead singles "45" and "Chinatown", the latter featuring Bruce Springsteen.
-The same day it was announced that the album will be released in 2021.
+The same day it was announced that the album would be released in 2021.
 On May 18, 2021, the third single "Stop Making This Hurt" was released, alongside the album's pre-order.

 On May 26, 2021, Bleachers performed the song "How Dare You Want More" on The Tonight Show with Jimmy Fallon.
 The song was released as the album's fourth single on June 9, 2021.
-Bleachers will promote the album with a 33-city tour across North America.
+Bleachers promoted the album with a 33-city tour across North America.
 "Secret Life" featuring Lana Del Rey was released as a promotional single on July 28, 2021.
 "How Dare You Want More" was sent to alternative radio and adult alternative radio on January 24, 2022.